shautvast/concurrencypuzzlers/readme.md

 - [`SynchronizedCretan3`](src/chapter1/cretans/SynchronizedCretan3.java) Shows that you can synchronize on anything, but this code is tricky because it only works because the compiler *interns* the String literal, so it becomes a reference to the same object.
 - [`SynchronizedCretan4`](src/chapter1/cretans/SynchronizedCretan4.java) Is wrong, because *new String()* always creates a new object, so it no longer serves as a valid lock.
 - [`SynchronizedCretan5`](src/chapter1/cretans/SynchronizedCretan5.java) Is tricky because _synchronized_ on a method uses _this_ as the lock object.
 So update() and compare() might not use the same lock object.

+### Sleepers
+This code shows the many ways you historically have to make the thread stop for a while.
+Should never be necessary.
+In theory.
+This approach is still very common even in production code.
+* [`Sleeper1`](src/chapter1/sleepers/Sleeper1.java) Still the most used way, using Thread.sleep() where the argument is the number of milliseconds.
+It is not theoretical that a developer mistakenly thinks they are seconds.
+* [`Sleeper2`](src/chapter1/sleepers/Sleeper2.java) The more modern remedy where the unit is explicit.
+* [`Sleeper3a`](src/chapter1/sleepers/Sleeper3a.java) Again using Object.wait().
+* [`Sleeper3b`](src/chapter1/sleepers/Sleeper3b.java) Synchronized still doesn't synchronize on _this_
+* [`Sleeper4`](src/chapter1/sleepers/Sleeper4.java) Thread.yield().
+Don't use it.

 ## Chapter 2 Thread Safety
 - [`LazyInit`](src/chapter2/LazyInit.java) Taken from Listing 2.3.
 Lazy initialization might seem a good way to postpone initialization until it is actually needed, but introduces new problems (race conditions).
 This was not uncommon in older applications.